-- The final design and layout should ensure that the loss of productive farmland is avoided and or minimised. - Damage to local farm roads caused by construction traffic must be repaired on an on-going basis throughout and on completion of the construction phase. - The proponent should prepare a Stakeholder Engagement Plan (SEP) and Community Health, Safety and Security Plan (CHSSP) prior to commencement of construction phase.
+- The final design and layout should ensure that the loss of productive farmland is avoided and or minimised. - The developer should meet with the owner of Ratpan 441, Mr Pretorius, to identify areas on the property that are not located on productive farmland and are potentially suitable for the development of the proposed Ratpan PV1 SEF. - Damage to local farm roads caused by construction traffic must be repaired on an on-going basis throughout and on completion of the construction phase. - A stormwater management plan should be prepared for the proposed Hormah PV site. - The proponent should prepare a Stakeholder Engagement Plan (SEP) and Community Health, Safety and Security Plan (CHSSP) prior to commencement of construction phase.